Chocolate Cake with Date Chocolate Frosting (no refined sugar & low fat)

 Adaptable chocolate cake

-One small disclaimer: It is not going to be exactly like a chocolate fudge cake, so I am not going to sit here and insist it is.
+One small disclaimer: This frosting isn’t an exact replica of the ultra-buttery, super-sweet frosting you find on classic fudge cakes, so I’m not going to insist it is.
 But, man, it is not far off at all.
-It’s delicious.
-It’s quick.
-It’s yours in exchange of a few, simple ingredients.
+It’s delicious, quick to make, and yours in exchange for just a few simple ingredients.
 What are you waiting for?

 Almond Chocolate Cake with Date Chocolate Frosting